Study Using Data From 23andMe Shows Link Between Marijuana Use Schizophrenia

 A new study published on Monday which uses data from 23andMe found that people who are genetically at risk for developing schizophrenia are also more likely to use marijuana, which suggests the disorder itself could cause cannabis use in certain people.
 So it’s unclear whether the drug leads to the disorder or vice versa.

 The study, which was published in Nature Neuroscience, is a continuation of efforts to determine what genetic variations make people more likely to begin using cannabis.
 The project is called the International Cannabis Consortium.
 The researchers analyzed data from the DNA testing company 23andMe and also studied genetic data from other previous or ongoing studies.
-They examined over 180,000 individuals which makes this the largest study of its kind to date.
+They examined over 180,000 individuals, which makes this the largest study of its kind to date.

 According to Gizmodo, an individual’s genetic code can be slightly different from someone else’s in many ways, but the most common variation is a single-nucleotide polymorphism, or SNP.
 This is a minute change in the building blocks that make up DNA.
 So in one section of DNA, most people might have adenine (A), which is one of the four nucleobases that make up a nucleotide, but others might have a cytosine (C) instead.